ATraxLab/Onboarding/README.Rmd

 ## `knitr`

 Sooner or later, adding comments to source code isn't enough, and you want to be able to display code and output in a longer report.
 Enter `knitr`.

-One good place to get started is Yihui Xie's [minimal examples page](https://yihui.org/knitr/demo/minimal/), which starts with a brief explanation/demo of how it works and then gives starter files.
-Look at the .Rnw files for LaTeX, and the .Rmd file for Rmarkdown.
-Once you start doing this, you can do your stats and report writing all from RStudio.
+1. Start by reading Yihui Xie's [minimal examples page](https://yihui.org/knitr/demo/minimal/), which has a brief explanation/demo of how it works and then gives starter files.
+Look at the .Rnw files for LaTeX, or the .Rmd file for Rmarkdown.
+2. Save a copy of one of those files locally, open in RStudio, and try to compile it.
+Once you get it working, you can do your stats and report writing all from RStudio.

+Two extra notes if you're using Rnw/LaTeX (skip if you're using Rmarkdown):

+1. Under Rstudio's `Tools > Global Options`, in the SWeave tab, set the "Weave Rnw files using:" option to **knitr**.
+2. If you're on Windows and using MiKTeX as your LaTeX distribution, you probably need to let it [install missing packages on-the-fly](https://stackoverflow.com/questions/55763116/r-sweave-rnw-wont-produce-a-pdf-file-exit-code-1).

 ## Reference management